 Advantages: The main benefits of ChromaBlast relative to sublimation are the aforementioned popularity and price of cotton shirts.
 Otherwise, ChromaBlast offers most of the same advantages as sublimation.
 The transfers are almost as soft, and there are no design limitations.
 And, like sublimation, ChromaBlast start-up packages are very affordable.
 At the moment, there isn’t a ChromaBlast solution in the Sawgrass desktop lineup, but a ChromaBlast Virtuoso option is in the works.
 Stay tuned.

 Disadvantages: ChromaBlast has the same disadvantages as sublimation.
 White shirts are required for best image quality.
 Grayscale will work, but colored and dark shirts won’t.
 In addition, the ChromaBlast chemistry tends to leave a slightly visible and tangible residue on the shirts immediately after pressing.
 This generally washes off the first time the shirt is laundered, but that doesn’t always happen on gray or pastel garments.
-The ink is less expensive than SubliJet, but that savings is offset by the higher cost of the paper, so the operating cost is about the same as sublimation.
 And, unlike sublimation, ChromaBlast can’t be used to decorate hard surfaces.
 It’s specifically for T-shirt printing.
 Finally, the problems noted above with the limited numbers of compatible printers and the single-purpose use of the printer apply to ChromaBlast as well as sublimation.

 Laser transfer is a new alternative to dye sublimation that has some similar features and benefits.
 It uses a very similar transfer process whereby a sheet of paper is pressed to the apparel.
 The main difference is that the paper isn’t just an ink carrier, like that used for sublimation.
 It’s more similar to the ChromaBlast paper in that it has unique chemical properties required for the transfer.
 These are referred to as ‘self-weeding’ or “no weed” papers because only the toner transfers to the fabric.
 This gives them the ability to decorate light and dark garments, thus addressing one of sublimation’s main drawbacks.